Document retention requirements in Australia

 Frequently asked questions

-How long must UK businesses keep tax records?
+How long must Australian businesses keep tax records?

-Are electronic records legally equivalent to paper records in the UK?
+Are electronic records legally equivalent to paper records in Australia?

 Yes.
-The Civil Evidence Act 1995 and the Electronic Communications Act 2000 establish that electronic records are admissible as evidence and have equivalent legal standing to paper records.
-The key requirement is that the organisation can demonstrate the authenticity and integrity of the electronic record through audit trails, access controls and appropriate storage.
+The Electronic Transactions Act 1999 and the Evidence Act 1995 establish that electronic records are admissible as evidence and have equivalent legal standing to paper records.
+The key requirement is that the organisation can demonstrate the reliability and integrity of the electronic record through audit trails, access controls and appropriate storage.

 What happens if a company destroys documents too early?

 Destroying documents before the statutory retention period expires can have several consequences.
-If HMRC conducts an enquiry and records are unavailable, the company may face estimated assessments, penalties and potential criminal prosecution.
+If the ATO conducts a review and records are unavailable, the company may face estimated assessments, penalties and potential prosecution.
 In civil litigation, the court may draw adverse inferences from the destruction of relevant documents.
-Under the Data Protection Act 2018, the ICO can investigate whether destruction procedures were applied correctly.
+Under the Privacy Act 1988, the OAIC can investigate whether destruction procedures were applied correctly.

 Do retention periods apply to emails?